pkunray/pr-based-eval-quixbugs/README.md

 ### Python-only subset, without comments

-Only Python subset of QuixBugs is included, and all code comments are removed.
+Only Python subset of QuixBugs is included, and all code comments that can reveal the solution are removed.

-This follows the same setting as in [An Analysis of the Automatic Bug Fixing Performance of ChatGPT](https://arxiv.org/abs/2205.10583)
-, since this study needs to compare against their results.

 ### Buggy programs only